Twasi/twasi-docs/docs/core-concepts/twasi-command.md

 ### Advanced commands

-The Twasi-Plugin-Framework offers another type of command called TwasiStructuredCommand.
+The Twasi-Plugin-Framework offers another type of command called StructuredPluginCommand.
 This command type was added to keep complex commands structured and the code clean.

 Advanced Twasi-Commands consist of four main parts:

 - The prefix ('!' by default)
 - The command name
 - The subcommands (optional)
-- The arguments
+- The arguments (optional)

 #### Example